markossta/aied_2025_video_qg/README.md

-#  AIED'25 Submission #4602 - Enhancing the Learning Experience: Using Vision-Language Models to Generate Questions for Educational Videos
+#  AIED'25 - Enhancing the Learning Experience: Using Vision-Language Models to Generate Questions for Educational Videos
-This repository contains the manual evaluation results and code about the AIED'25 submission #4602 titled **"Enhancing the Learning Experience: Using Vision-Language Models to Generate Questions for Educational Videos"**.
+This repository contains the manual evaluation results and code about the AIED'25 paper titled **"Enhancing the Learning Experience: Using Vision-Language Models to Generate Questions for Educational Videos"**.

 ## Repository Structure
 - `data/`: Contains datasets, including manually annotated evaluation data and LearningQ dataset.